AriFordsham/GHCWiki/commentary/compiler/cps.md

   - Evantually could use a custom calling convention
 - Save live values before a call in the continuation

-  - Must arrange for bot the caller and callee to know field order
+  - Must arrange for both the caller and callee to know field order

     - Simple design: callee just chooses some order and all callers must comply
   - Eventually needs to be optimized to reduce continuation shuffling